How to Transfer Everything from iPhone to iPhone

 • Some preferences or settings such as Face ID or Apple Pay settings.

 That brings us to part 2, where you can manually check and make sure to transfer data from old iPhone to new iPhone, or from iPhone to Mac or Windows PC with the help of the powerful iOS data management tool.
 Selective transfer is also possible.

-Part 2: Selectively Transfer Everything You Want from One iPhone to Another
+Part 2: How to Selectively Transfer Everything from One iPhone to Another

 In this workflow, you are given with option to transfer desired content to transfer from one iPhone (source) to another iPhone (target), without erasing existing data on the target iPhone.

 Step 1: Transfer data from old iPhone to computer.